enlilodisho/caepe/README.md

 ### Components
 A Component is a module which encapsulates a group of related functions and data, in order to act as an interface providing a particular software feature or service.
-With a program build on CAEPE, all functionalities are expected to be implemented through the use of many components, each running on their own thread.
+With a program built on CAEPE, all functionalities are expected to be implemented through the use of many components, each running on their own thread.
 CAEPE provides Actions and Events, in order to allow these otherwise independent units to communicate and interact with each other.